Panostam/Human_Resources_Department_Project/README.md

  This project is organized as follows: (a) data processing and exploratory data analysis (b) logistic regression model, (c) random forest classifier model, (d) deep learning model.

- The data set was retrived from : https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset
+ The data set was retrieved from : https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

  Human_Resources.csv: dataset used for model building.